Tot Watchers

-Tot Watchers is a 1958 American one-reel animated Tom and Jerry short produced and directed by William Hanna and Joseph Barbera with music by Scott Bradley.
-The short was released by Metro-Goldwyn-Mayer on August 1, 1958.
+Tot Watchers is a 1958 American one-reel animated Tom and Jerry action comedy short.
+It was produced and directed by William Hanna and Joseph Barbera with music by Scott Bradley.
+The short was released by Metro-Goldwyn-Mayer as early as June 25, 1958.
 It is the 114th and last Tom and Jerry theatrical cartoon produced or directed by both Hanna and Barbera, and the last cartoon short of the series until Gene Deitch's Switchin' Kitten in 1961.
 Barbera would return to direct one final Tom and Jerry theatrical short, The Karate Guard, in 2005.

-This is confirmed as the last appearance of Joan.
-This also marks the final appearances of Jeannie and the baby, as Jeannie would not be replicated in the newer entrees due to modern sensibilities regarding child neglect as a very serious matter.

-Additionally, the soundtrack was officially released on Tom and Jerry & Tex Avery Too! album in the final track on the second disc.
+In the film, Tom Cat and Jerry Mouse initially attempt to return a wandering infant to its caretaker.
+When the baby resumes its wanderings and enters a construction site, they go out of their way to protect it.
+Afterwards, the duo are mistaken for kidnappers and arrested by the police for kidnapping the baby.